 The blood splatter hits an old lady who drops her groceries.
-The kid loses his balance and crashes into another guy before falling face down on the pavement.
+The kid loses his balance and crashes into a group of Japanese tourists before falling face down on the pavement.

 People are running and screaming around me but I’m unable to move.
 I just stand there as the blood starts to flow down the calçada.

 At night, as I smoke my cigarette, I see the red streaks of military grade bullets lighting up the hills.